LeoCba07/LeoCba07/README.md

 # Hi — I'm Leo 👋

-🇦🇷 Argentinian | 🇯🇵 Based in Tokyo | 💼 Open for freelance work
+🇦🇷 Argentinian | 🇲🇽 Based in Mexico | 💼 Open for freelance work

 **Full Stack Developer** with 4 years of hospitality experience that taught me how to communicate, handle pressure, and put users first.
 Graduate from the [Le Wagon Tokyo AI Software Development Bootcamp](https://www.lewagon.com/tokyo).